perebaj/jjhandbook/podcast-&-videos/optimal-protocols-for-studying-and-learning.md

     - 3. Formation of new synapses
 - Transform study into retention knowledge
 - Alert and focused are defined by your sleep quality/normal caffeine level and hydration
-- Don't be a passive participang in the learning process
+- Don't be a passive participant in the learning process
 - 10 minute medidation per day improve your level of focus dramatically
-- Yoga nidra/nsdr = nnon sleep deep rest
+- Yoga nidra/nsdr = non sleep deep rest

 # Tips to study better
     - Set a time to study